-Any student who has a weapon in his/her possession will be suspended from school pending the scheduling of an expulsion hearing.
-The expulsion hearing may result in the student's expulsion from school for the remainder of the school year.
-Gun violations carry a maximum of two full years of expulsion.
+Any student who has a weapon in their possession will be suspended from school pending the scheduling of an expulsion hearing.
+The expulsion hearing may result in the student's expulsion from school for up to two calendar years.
+(Gun violations carry a maximum of two full years of expulsion.)
 Remember to never transport a gun onto school grounds in your vehicle.